planq-org/.github/profile/README.md

-# Welcome to Torq
+# Welcome to Planq

-**Torq** is an open source platform for entrance exam preparation - built by students, for students.
+**Planq** is an open source platform for entrance exam preparation - built by students, for students.
 We aim to make learning smarter, faster, and more collaborative through well-designed tools and open contributions.

 ---